Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Description of the Method

 \subsection{Mesh convolution decoders}

 As developed in Section \ref{par:soa_decoder}, the fully-connected decoders used in \cite{Liu_2019_ICCV} suffer from two main challenges.
 First, they employ a high number of parameters, which promotes overfitting.
-Second, they do not leverage the known template topology, and therefore require heavy tuning and regularization to produce topologically sound shapes, and are highly prone to failure.
+Second, they do not leverage the known template geometry, and therefore require heavy tuning and regularization to produce sound shapes without abrupt changes in curvature and triangle geometry.

 We propose non-linear decoders based on mesh convolutions.
-Our method is applicable to any intrinsic convolution operator on meshes .
-In this particular implementation, we use the SpiralNet++ operator presented in Equation \ref{eq:spiralnetpp}.
+Our method is applicable to any intrinsic convolution operator on meshes.
+In this particular implementation, we use the SpiralNet++ operator.
+Denoting $\vx^{(k)}_i$ the features of vertex $i$ at layer $k$, we have: with $\gamma^{(k)}$ an MLP, $\concat$ the concatenation, and $S(i, M)$ the spiral sequence of neighbors of $i$ of length (\ie kernel size) $M$.

 We observed training was difficult with the vanilla operators.
 As some operators such as SpiralNet++ and ChebNet already have a form of residual connections built-in (the independent weights given to the center vertex of the neighborhood), vanilla residuals or the recently-proposed affine skip connections \citep{Gong2020} would be redundant.
 We instead propose a block reminiscent of the inception block in images \citep{Szegedy2014} that can benefit any graph convolution operator.
 We concatenate the output of the previous upsampled feature map with the output of the convolution after an ELU non-linearity \citep{Clevert2016}.
 The concatenated feature maps are combined and transformed to the desired output dimension using an FC layer followed by another ELU non-linearity, as illustrated in Figure \ref{fig:decoder_block}.

 We found this technique to drastically improve convergence and details in the reconstructed shapes.
-The technique is comparable to the successful GraphSAGE \citep{Hamilton2017} algorithm, using graph convolutions followed by ELU as the aggregation function, and ELU non-linearities.
+The technique is comparable to GraphSAGE \citep{Hamilton2017}, using graph convolutions followed by ELU as the $\textsc{Aggregate}_k$ function in \citep[Algorithm 1]{Hamilton2017}, and ELU non-linearities.
 We refer to our block as \textit{Mesh Inception}.

 For upsampling, we follow the approach of \cite{ranjan_generating_2018}.
 We decimate the template four times using the Qslim method \citep{garland_surface_1997} and build sparse upsampling matrices using barycentric coordinates.
 We set the kernel sizes of our convolution layers to 32, 16, 8, and 4, starting from the coarsest decimation of the template.